 However, the significance of diamonds extends beyond the realm of personal adornment.
 Like a thumbprint, every diamond is unique and possesses an imitable set of characteristics that sets it apart from all others.
 For example, while two same-size white diamonds, side by side, can appear to be identical, they, in fact, embody entirely different attributes.
 This means that before a white diamond even reaches a jewelry store, it already has inherent, specific characteristics that establish and determine its identity.
 As each white diamond is unique and imitable, what comprises each is the ultimate decider in value and rarity.

 In order to classify and identify the differences, white diamonds are characterized by and based on four quality factors: color, cut, clarity, and carat weight.
-This worldwide standard is known collectively as the “4Cs” of diamond grading and evaluation, which is used to determine the value and rarity of white diamonds.
-Developed in the 1940s, this universal system was developed by the Gemological Institute of America (GIA) to meet the industry’s changing and evolving needs in the diamond market.
+This worldwide standard is known collectively as the "4Cs" of diamond grading and evaluation, which is used to determine the value and rarity of white diamonds.
+Developed in the 1940s, the 4 c’s of diamonds were developed by the Gemological Institute of America (GIA) to meet the industry's changing and evolving needs in the diamond market.
 Now, it is the standard for diamond quality evaluation, discerning, and grading white diamonds.
 Each of the four quality factors included in this standard maintains its own grading range.
-Once evaluated, the four grades for the white diamond in question make up the gemstone’s overall evaluation.
+Once evaluated, the four grades for the white diamond in question make up the gemstone's overall evaluation.

 Although the term “white” is used across the board to describe this gemstone species, white diamonds actually exist in a color range of their own, from technically void of any color to those with smaller amounts of the trace element nitrogen that give the stone a slight yellowish, brown tint.